andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 As I dug around in the [Swift GitHub repository][2] and the [Swift Evolution list][3] I found [a quote from Chris Lattner][4] that stuck out:

-> The compiler has enough logic in it to provide a great QoI (Quality of Implementation) experience when a developer doesn’t think about escaping, and tries to escape a closure &#8211; it can provide a fixit that suggests adding @escaping.&#8221;
+> The compiler has enough logic in it to provide a great QoI (Quality of Implementation) experience when a developer doesn’t think about escaping, and tries to escape a closure – it can provide a fixit that suggests adding @escaping.&#8221;

 Did you catch that?

-When the Swift compiler requires us to annotate our APIs with `@escaping`, that&#8217;s its way of doing &#8220;quality of implementation&#8221;.
+When the Swift compiler requires us to annotate our APIs with `@escaping`, that's its way of doing &#8220;quality of implementation&#8221;.

-Essentially, it&#8217;s a red flag saying, &#8220;You really ought to think about this whole escaping thing that you just introduced (whether you knew you were doing it or not)&#8230; it has significant impact on your implementation _and_ on the caller of your function!&#8221;
+Essentially, it's a red flag saying, &#8220;You really ought to think about this whole escaping thing that you just introduced (whether you knew you were doing it or not)&#8230; it has significant impact on your implementation _and_ on the caller of your function!&#8221;

 <a name="help" class="jump-target"></a>